Coronavirus / Police powers / What powers do the police have under the Coronavirus Act 2020?

 Schedule 21 also creates criminal offences if you don’t comply.
 These are outlined further below.

-What is the difference between the rules in Schedule 21 and the Step 2 restrictions?
+What is the relationship between the rules in Schedule 21 and Step 4?

-The rules enforcing the current Step 2 restrictions are covered in a separate piece of legislation: The Health Protection (Coronavirus, Restrictions) (Steps) (England) Regulations 2021.
-See our guide for more information on these rules.
+The rules enforcing the Step 3 restrictions were covered in a separate piece of legislation: The Health Protection (Coronavirus, Restrictions) (Steps) (England) Regulations 2021.
+Many of these restrictions have now been lifted by Step 4.

 If the police try to charge you with an offence under the Coronavirus Act outside the circumstances outlined on this page, it should be a red flag.
 You should get advice from a solicitor or contact us for further information.